50Fifty/SC1015-Mini-Project/README.md

 ## Models used
 - Grid Search ARIMA hyperparameters
 - Seasonal-ARIMAX (SARIMAX)
-- Linear Regression
+- Multi-Variate Linear Regression

 ## Out-of-classroom implementations
 - Initiating the use of Git-hub and Google Colab for collaboration
 - Plotting a world map for data visualisation
 - Implementing and choosing a right forecasting models
--
+- Implementing Multi-Variate linear regression model

 ## Challenges faced
+- Greenhouse gases datasets have different starting time
+- Temperature change datasets
+- Disasters datasets

 ## What did we learn